Brianconn71/ms1-project/README.md

     2. Ensure the Bootstrap cards change sizes at different size screens.

-    3. Ensure the images in the cards are displaying properly and fit well so theres no stretching.
+    3. Ensure the images in the cards are displaying properly and fit well so there's no stretching.

-    4. Ensure the Buy now buttons are centered and at the bottom of the cards.
+    4. Ensure the Buy Now buttons are centered and at the bottom of the cards.

-    5. Ensure the Buy now buttons change color and size when hovering over them.
+    5. Ensure the Buy Now buttons change color and size when hovering over them.

-    6. Ensure that small screens show one card ber line, medium shows two card per line and large screens show all three.
+    6. Ensure that small screens show one card per line, medium shows two cards per line and large screens show all three.

 * Concert Schedule section
     1. Scroll down on "Home" page to the "concert schedule" Section.